BasicsHome and Search

 In 1886 'Eliza Head' was present at her father's death and censuses from 1881 show Edward and Eliza Head living in Brentford.
 Finding their marriage proved difficult, but eventually I concluded the marriage took place in 1869, Brentford Registration District, between Charles PARR and Eliza Anthony.

 The 1871 census shows Eliza as the wife of Charles HEAD, with a young son Arthur, living at at 3 Brookshot Place, Brentford.
-Later censuses show the couple brought up around 10 children (Arthur, George, Charles, Walter, Alice, Lilian, Harry, Edwin, Ethel and Matilda), losing possibly another three, all were registered in Brentford with the surname PARR.
+Later censuses show the couple brought up a total of 13 children (Arthur P, George Parr, Charles Henry, Walter James, Alice Matilda, Edith Eliza (died in infancy), Lilian Eliza, Harry Anthony, Edwin Thomas, Ethel Maud, Ida Winifred (died in infancy), Frederick (died in infancy) and Matilda Mary); all were registered in Brentford with the surname PARR.
 Obviously an interesting story behind this which I have not found time to research as yet.

 In 1881 Edward HEAD was a builder employing 3 men; address 6 Brookshot Road, Brentford, with wife Eliza and 7 children aged 1 to 10, all born Brentford; plus a servant: Alice FAULKNER, 14, bn Portsmouth.